natyusha/ShokoRelay.bundle/README.md

 - TV Special
 - Web

+**Note:** The appended titles will appear after an em dash (—) making it easy to search for anything affected by this.

 #### Combining Series
 If you have TheTVDB matching enabled in Shoko and `SingleSeasonOrdering` disabled the agent will prioritise episode numbering from it by default.
 This allows shows which are separated on AniDB to be combined into a single entry inside Plex.
 To Achieve this simply multi-select (with the primary series as the first selection) the series in your Plex library which you know are part of a single TheTVDB entry then select `Merge`.